Table of Contents

 - Use low sodium broth or water – Regular broths contain excessive sodium.
 Choose low sodium or make homemade vegetable or chicken broth.

-- Focus on vegetables – Bulk up the chili with more peppers, onions, zucchini, and carrots.
+- Focus on vegetables – Bulk the chili with more peppers, onions, zucchini, and carrots.
 Vegetables add natural flavor without extra sodium.

 Low Sodium Ingredients for Chili